luismcsoul/the-sustainable-republic/README.md

 8. The world has been working like islands divided by farms.

-9. The "current" dilemma went worse with the taxation to military subordinated territories (robbery) exemplified in the Akkadian empire.
+9. This ancient dilemma started to get worse with the taxation to militarily subordinated territories (robbery) exemplified in the Akkadian empire.

 10. Every current system of "capital/provinces" implies inefficient bureaucracy and corruption: basically a colonial model.